 Konnichiwa!
 The past few weeks my insatiable appetite for African music drove me to Tokyo and Osaka in Japan.
-Not the most obvious choice to find African music but after a few serious digs my bags were filled with great finds, and some new discoveries too!
+Not the most obvious choice to find African music, I agree, but after a few serious digs my bags were filled with great finds, and some new discoveries too!

 My guides collector MP Flapp and his friend Iain who lives and works in Tokyo, showed me around -thanks guys!